 - The Coordinating Committee responds to ASHA requests for input regarding policy, guidelines, committees, and other issues.

 - Affiliates have the opportunity to provide input to the SIG leadership and ASHA.

-Specific study and professional issues and activities will be determined by the SIG 15 affiliates and Coordinating Committee.
+Specific study and professional issues and activities will be determined by the SIG 15 affiliates, professional development committee, and Coordinating Committee.

-Ex Officio: Gennith Johnson, Associate Director, Health Care Services in Speech-Language Pathology, ASHA
+- Ex Officio: Inoka Tennakoon, Associate Director, Health Care Services, ASHA

 Additional SIG Volunteers